Banknotes of the Indonesian rupiah: Fourth series (23 August 1948)

 New notes were issued by the national government in 1948, in the bizarre denominations of Rp40, Rp75, Rp100, and Rp400, plus an unissued Rp600 note.

 On 19 December 1948, the Dutch seized Yogyakarta, reverting the head office of the then-Republic's central bank Bank Negara Indonesia back to De Javasche Bank, with DJB offices also reopened in Surakarta and Kediri.

 It was planned in 1949 to revalue the national rupiah notes of the republic (which were at this time circulating in Java).
 To do this, "rupiah baru" ('new rupiah') notes were printed.
 This revaluation did not take place in Java, but some were issued in Aceh instead.
 The denominations printed were Rp0.10 sen (blue or red), Rp1/2 (green or red), Rp1 (purple or green), Rp10 (black or brown), Rp25, and Rp100.

-Regional Issues
+Regional issues (ORIDA)

-In addition to the 'national' (but restricted in practice to the central republican enclave in Java) notes, the republican authorities, to discourage the circulation of Dutch money, instructed regional commanders in areas that the national money couldn't reach, to issue their own money, to be unified after full independence.
+In addition to the 'national' (but restricted in practice to the central republican enclave in Java) notes, the republican authorities, instructed regional commanders in areas that the national money couldn't reach to issue their own currency in order to discourage the circulation of Dutch money.
+These money were to be unified after full independence.

-Java

-The notes issued in Java generally featured text, a signature, and a serial number, all issued on low-grade paper without modern security features such as watermarks, and demonstrated few similarities between areas.
-Only in a few areas did the notes have any pictures on them.
-The following notes are known to have been printed: